-Mr. Lee Kwok Leung ("Mr. Lee")
+Mr. Lee Kwok Leung ("Mr. Lee") (Chairman)

-Mr. Lee, aged 62, was nominated and appointed as an executive Director and the chairman of the Board by the Shareholders on 9 October 2014.
-Mr. Lee has also been a member of the nomination committee of the Board, an authorized representative and a director of various subsidiaries of the Company.
+Mr. Lee, aged 61, was nominated and appointed as an executive Director and the chairman of the Company by the Shareholders at the First EGM-2014.
+Mr. Lee is also the chairman of the nomination committee of the Board, an authorized representative and a director in a number of subsidiaries of the Company.
 Mr. Lee has approximately 23 years of experience in asset management for professional and institutional investors.
 Mr. Lee has extensive experience in portfolio construction, portfolio management, risk assessment and investment due-diligence.
 Mr. Lee was a Managing Director of BOCI Direct Management Limited from 1992 to 1999, when he was responsible for the overall management of the private equity fund.
 Mr. Lee is a responsible officer of Success Talent Investments Limited, a Type 9 regulated entity registered with the Securities and Futures Commission of Hong Kong.

-Mr. Lee is currently an executive director of Opes Asia Development Limited (stock code: 00810), an independent non-executive director of Imperial Pacific International Holdings Limited (formerly known as First Natural Foods Holdings Limited, stock code: 01076), and was a non-executive director of Jimei International Entertainment Group Limited (stock code: 01159) until 31 August 2013, the shares of which are listed on the Main Board of the Stock Exchange.
-Mr. Lee is also the sole and ultimate beneficial owner of Capital Wealth Finance Company Limited, a licensed money lender under the Money Lenders Ordinance of Hong Kong.
+Mr. Lee is currently an executive director of Opes Asia Development Limited (stock code: 810), an independent non-executive director of Imperial Pacific International Holdings Limited (formerly known as First Natural Foods Holdings Limited) (stock code: 1076), and was a non-executive director of Jimei International Entertainment Group Limited (stock code: 1159) until 31 August 2013, the shares of which are listed on the Main Board of the Stock Exchange.

+Mr. Lee is the sole and ultimate beneficial owner of Capital Wealth Finance Company Limited ("Capital Finance"), a licensed money lender under the Money Lenders Ordinance of Hong Kong.